IanPeake/FatMaxxer/README.md

   - rr.log as per HRV Logger format
   - artifacts.log - timestamp for artifacts*.log is corresponds to the last processed sample of the window (watch this space) Output to "external" storage; may not work on Android versions later than 9-ish.

+## Replay ##
+Enable Developer mode, Import a previously recorded RR.csv, then Replay and select the RR.csv file from your logs directory.
+FatMaxxer will replay the previous session (for review / screen shot).
+The graph will be slightly quantized for most plots except RRs.
+Replay is at up to 60x real time.

 ## Known issues / limitations ##
 - _Needless to say, I will not be held responsible for any app malfunction which causes you to overtrain!_